 The State Fair is Iowa's largest event, annually attracting a million visitors from all over the Midwest, as well as the rest of the U.S. and many foreign countries.

-The largest attendance in Fair history - 1,117,398 - was set in 2015.
+The largest attendance in Fair history - 1,170,375 - was set in 2019.
 Fairs ran 10 days long from 1951-1975; the 1976 Bicentennial Fair ran 12 days; from 1977-1988, Fairs ran 11 days; in 1989 they became 12-day events; in 1992 the Fair reverted to the 11-day schedule.
 Traditionally, the Fair ended eight days before Labor Day.
 In 1994 the Fair Board moved Fair dates up a week to accommodate increasingly earlier school openings.
 Thus, the Fair now ends approximately two weeks before Labor Day.
-A complete list of attendance figures can be found on page 5 of the 2015.
+A complete list of attendance figures can be found under the "About" tab.

 Blue Ribbon Foundation